J-DubApps/J-Dub-Prompts/6-Claude3.7-Sonnet-Prompt-Improver.md

-Claude 3.7 Sonnet prompt for takiing any LLM prompt and improving it (making it more concise and far more effective)
+Claude 3.7 Sonnet (Thinking) Model prompt for takiing any LLM prompt and improving it (making it more concise and far more effective).
+Can work with other reasoning LLMs as well.

 ----